cryptix-network/cryptix-miner-cpu/README.md

 A Rust binary for file encryption to multiple participants.
 Supports only local Mining on a local Node, no Stratum Support.
 Supports only the CPU, no GPU.

-For a Http Support and GPU Support Miner use:
+For a Http + Stratum Pool Support and GPU Support Miner use:

 [Cryptix Miner GPU & CPU](https://github.com/cryptix-network/cryptix-miner)